 Shawna says that “around 4-6 weeks after surgery, [after wearing a surgical bra], women can go back to their regular bra.”
 Some of the women who have written to us have told us that underwire bras can irritate their scars for months—even years—after surgery, leaving them resigned to bralettes that provide limited support or sports bras that are less than sexy.

 We have had a number of women tell us how happy the Evolution Bra has made them post-mastectomy.
 Some love the comfort they feel without an underwire bothering their scars.
 Some are thrilled with the support they feel without experiencing any “side boob”.
+Some say it's the most comfortable bra they have worn.
 And some just love how it looks.

 What they’re saying about the Evo